Click here for a printable copy of the Compliance Program and Code of Conduct

 Family and Friends: We may release health information about you to a friend or family member who is involved in your medical care or who helps pay for your care.
 In addition, we may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.

-Future Communications: We may communicate to you via newsletters, direct mail, or other means regarding treatment options, health related information, disease-management programs, wellness programs, or other community based initiatives or activities our facility is participating in.
+Research: At times, we may use or release health information about you for research purposes.
+However, all research projects require a special approval process before they begin.
+This process may include asking for your authorization.
+In some instances, your health information may be used or released for a research purpose without your authorization.
+Future Communications: We may communicate to you via newsletters, mail outs, or other means regarding treatment options, health related information, disease-management programs, wellness programs, or other community based initiatives or activities our facility is participating in.

 Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
 We may disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information released.

 Law Enforcement: We may release medical information if asked to do so by a law enforcement official: in response to a court order, subpoena, warrant, summons or administrative request; and in other limited circumstances.